-Learning Disability Assessment is an opportunity for students who have a history of learning difficulties, but have never been identified through testing, the possibility of completing diagnostic testing to determine eligibility for support services.
+Learning Disability Assessment is an opportunity for students who have a history of learning difficulties, but do not have prior documentation, the possibility of completing diagnostic testing to determine eligibility for support services.
 Students who complete this evaluation process will learn about individual strengths, weaknesses, and strategies to utilize strengths while supporting weaknesses.
 Support services may include study and test-taking strategies.
-In the event the campus is operating remotely, we may be able to offer temporary accommodations while awaiting in-person services.
-Please complete the Application for Services form and upload any verified disability documentation.

-Assistive Technology/Alternate Media Services offers specialized instruction to enhance and support learning based on individual need.
-One-on-one instruction for DRC students in addition to DSKL courses utilizing a variety of speech-to-text and note taking software and/or hardware is available.
+Assistive Technology Services offers specialized instruction to enhance and support learning based on individual need.
+One-on-one instruction for DRC students in addition to LSKL courses utilizing a variety of text-to-speech, speech-to-text, and note taking software and/or hardware is available.
 Textbooks in alternate format are available for those who qualify for these services.
-The student may complete the Alternate Media Request form and a staff member will contact them.

-Counseling services include educational planning - class selection, disability management, transfer, and accommodation needs.
-Our Counselor teaches a one-unit College planning and Study Skills course.
+Counseling services include educational planning, class selection, disability management, transfer, and accommodation needs.
+Our counselor teaches a one-unit Counseling 111 - College Planning class.

 Adaptive Physical Education Wellness program is designed for anyone who may have a disabling or limiting condition.
 We tailor our classes to help you achieve your fitness goals in a safe and successful environment.
-The objective of the program is to provide classes that increase cardiovascular fitness, muscular strength, improve overall flexibility and to provide a great place for socialization.
+The objective of the program is to provide classes that increase cardiovascular fitness, muscular strength, improve overall flexibility, and provide a great place for socialization.
 Our ultimate goal is to improve the quality of your life through appropriate physical activity.
 Located in Building 5, Room 170, please contact Paul Sacomano at (650) 378-7219 for more information.

-EOPS/CARE
+EOPS/CARE & NEXTUP

-Extended Opportunity Programs and Services (EOPS) is a comprehensive support program that aims to provide eligible students with support "over above and in addition to" those provided to the general college population.
+Extended Opportunity Programs and Services (EOPS) is a comprehensive support program that aims to provide eligible students with support "over, above, and in addition to" those provided to the general college population.
 Eligible students receive individualized counseling, priority registration, tutoring, study skills workshops, transfer services, assistance with textbook and transportation costs, assistance with the financial aid/scholarship process, and access to the EOPS computer lab.
 Students must meet financial, educational, and unit requirements to qualify.

 Cooperative Agencies Resources for Education (CARE) provides services to EOPS students who are single parents receiving cash-aid for their children.
-In addition to EOPS services, CARE students receive meal cards, child care assistance, and parenting workshops.
+In addition to EOPS services, CARE students receive meal cards, childcare assistance, and parenting workshops.
 For more information or to make a referral, contact EOPS staff in College Center, Building 10, Room 110, or call (650) 574-6154.